uliska/scheme-book/scheme/expressions.md

 ```

 At this `guile>` prompt you can enter any single Scheme expression, and its
 value will immediately be printed to the command line.
-The most important
-advantage of this “sandbox” is that it provides exactly the environment LilyPond
-is also running in for its regular engraving jobs, so you can test how any given
-expression behaves in the LilyPond context.

-In the following examples the remainder of the line starting with `guile>` is
+In the following
+examples the remainder of the line starting with `guile>` is the expression that
-the expression that you will enter at the command prompt, while the following
+you will enter at the command prompt, while the subsequent line(s) are the
-line(s) are the printout of the expression's evaluation.
-Note that we don't use
+printout of the expression's evaluation.
+Note that we don't use the hash sign,
-the hash sign, as we are in a *Scheme* shell, so we don't have to *switch* from
+as we already are in a *Scheme* domain, so we don't have to *switch* from
 LilyPond to Scheme.

 #### Literals